Juliya91/bobzz-your-uncle/README.md

 ## Description

-This website has different sets of pages, dependant on weather you are logged in or not, or if are an admin.
-For a potential user
 **BobZZ Your Uncle** is simple in use and gives the users the oportunity to follow pre-existing habits, create their own as well as track their progress.
+A potential user can see Home and All Habits pages, as well as Log In and Sign Up.
+Where Home Page has a hero image and brief information about habits and invitation to join the self-developement journey.
+All Habits page has 3 cards with public habits that user can view and once registered can clone.
+A signed up user can view additional two pages, which are My Habits and Add Habit.
+Where My Habits page shows the habits that user would create themselves and after be able to edit, delete and track their pogress, besides that user can clone a habit from All Habits page.
+Add Habit page has form for creating a habit.
+An admin user has access to Manage Categories page, where they can create, edit and delete categories.
+As well as admin user is the only one able to edit or delete 3 cards on All Habits page.

 ---